 During the nationwide warning day on December 8, 2022, the Cell Broadcast warning channel was tested for the first time.
 This system can be used to send warning messages to all mobile terminals located in a specific section of the cellular network.
 Cell Broadcast began operating on February 23, 2023.

 The functionality of the modular warning system is regularly checked by nationwide and statewide test alarms.
 The dates are announced in good time via the local media.
-Detailed information on the nationwide warning day is provided by the Federal Office of Civil Protection and Disaster Assistance (BBK) on its own website. (opens in a new tab)
+Detailed information on the nationwide warning day is provided by the Federal Office of Civil Protection and Disaster Assistance (BBK) on

 Behavior in case of emergency